rackerlabs/technical-blog/_posts/2019-05-22-an-overview-of-oracle-property-manager.md

 ### Property agents and reports

-The system enables you to record information about customers, suppliers, and employees that are assigned to or associated with a particular property.
-This is done by integrating with other Oracle modules.
+The system enables you to record information about customers, suppliers, and employees that are assigned to or associated with a particular property, by integrating with other Oracle modules.

-There are more than thirty standard reports divided into space, rent, employee, lease, and other areas, which help you to keep track of the activities performed in Property Manager.
+There are more than 30 standard reports divided into space, rent, employee, lease, and other areas, which help you to keep track of the activities performed in the Oracle Property Manager.

 ### Conclusion

-You can think of Property Manager as a property register, which records various information about the property at different levels, making property easier to manage.
-The Property Manager module enables you to track what has, or has not, been billed and, when used in combination with the AR module, what has, or has not, been paid.
-You can easily interface Property Manager with Oracle AP, AR, and Fixed Assets to carryout various activities such as billing, receiving the rent, invoicing, and so on.
+You can think of the Oracle Property Manager as a property register that records various information about the property at different levels, making property easier to manage.
+The Oracle Property Manager module enables you to track what has, or has not, been billed, and when used in combination with the AR module, what has, or has not, been paid.
+You can easily interface the Oracle Property Manager with Oracle AP, AR, and Fixed Assets to carryout various activities such as billing, receiving rent, invoicing, and so on.

 Use the Feedback tab to make any comments or ask questions.